 Caution – medication overuse headache

 Medication overuse (rebound) headache can happen as a result of using too many pain relief medicines to treat headaches.
 It may feel like a tension-type headache.
-Headaches often improve within 2 months of withdrawal of the overused medicine but can feel worse before you feel better.
+Headaches often improve within 2 to 4 weeks of withdrawal of the overused medicine but can feel worse before you feel better.
 To avoid this, take pain relief medicines like paracetamol and NSAIDs for no more than 15 days per month.

 Medication for preventing recurring tension headaches